baiwi21/Writing-Portfolio/knowledge-base/faq.md

 ---

-## Is my data saved automatically?
+## Is data saved automatically?

-Yes, all changes are saved instantly.
+Yes, all changes are saved in real time.

+---

+## Can I delete tasks?

+Yes, tasks can be permanently deleted.